 Mining companies and their associated projects and operations typically have management systems and frameworks in place.
 Integrating tailings management into these systems is part of the continual review and improvement of the system.
 The relevant procedures, activities and controls for managing tailings facilities should be appropriately assigned across personnel, departments, and business units and be scalable, depending on the nature of both the facility and its Owner.
-Periodic review of the efficiency and effectiveness of management systems will assist in meeting the objectives of responsible planning, design, construction, operation and eventual closure of tailings facilities.

-Potential consequences of unwanted events associated with tailings facilities may include impacts on the environment, human health and safety, infrastructure, financial and legal implications, and reputational impacts.
+Periodic review of the Potential consequences of unwanted events associated with tailings facilities may include impacts on the environment, human health and safety, infrastructure, financial and legal implications, and reputational impacts.
 Thus, the scope of potential consequences to be managed is broader than those typically defined in consequence classification systems, such as that of the Canadian Dam Association.